 The reading test is a significant part of IELTS and it is an area where the students can score good marks through diligent practice and dedication.
 The IELTS reading test comprises passages followed by questions and tasks that need to be answered by the students based on the information from the passage.
 Usually, there are three separate reading passages and several tasks that follow the passages.
 The questions and tasks can include matching information, matching headings, matching features, identifying information, multiple-choice, identifying writer’s views, table completion, summary completion, note completion, and short questions and answers.
 When it comes to the marking for the test, each successful answer will fetch the student one mark.
 Therefore, the highest number that the students can get is 40.
 Later, these scores are converted into the IELTS nine-band scale.

-Below are some tips for improving reading skills in IELTS which can help you sharpen vocabulary and improve your score:
+Here are some ways in which you can improving your reading skills for IELTS which can help you sharpen vocabulary and improve your score:

 1. Develop skills for all types of questions in reading

 You will come across 14 different types of questions; therefore, you have to find a way to answer each of them.
 Some of the question types come with answers while the others do not.
-This kind of information will help you to save time along with finding the right answers.
+It will help you save time along with finding the right answers.

 2. Developing speed reading skills